nyngwang/murmur.lua/README.md

   require('murmur').setup {
     -- cursor_rgb = 'purple', -- default to '#393939'
     max_len = 80, -- maximum word-length to highlight
+    -- disable_on_lines = 2000, -- to prevent lagging on large files.
+Default to 2000 lines.
     exclude_filetypes = {},
     callbacks = {
       -- to trigger the close_events of vim.diagnostic.open_float.